 My strength is coming back, but my body still lets me know if I am overdoing it.
 I am not plagued by the slows, but I am not yet 100%.
-There is still 1 ½ days until I return to work.
-This is contingent on my not having a fever and being symptom free.
+There are still 1 ½ days until I return to work.
+This is contingent on my not having a fever and being symptom-free.

 Fever was never one of my symptoms, so I am halfway to getting back to work.

 My wife reminded me that a year or more ago, having covid could land you on a ventilator.
 Severe, long-tail consequences have been reported.
 Contracting covid now, after having two vaccinations and a booster shot, is less frightening.

 Although, being face to face with my own positive test made me very unsettled.

 Having filled out forms at work for over 100 positive covid tests, I assumed that if I ever tested positive, it would not be a big deal.
 Well, when it flashed in my brain that I was positive, I momentarily panicked.
 All I could think of was “not me.”